awqx/fastFMMdemo/README.md

-# cFLMM_eLife
+# fastFMMdemo: Example code to apply `fastFMM`

-Reproduce figures and experiments in our eLife Research Advance applying concurrent functional linear mixed modeling to photometry data
+We provide this code to help readers reproduce figures and experiments in our manuscript.